dayglojesus/macadmin/README.md

 ## About

 MacAdmin endeavors to provide an OO programming interface for constituent OSX system resources.
-It comprises a series of classes based on Ruby's ability to parse and manipulate Apple Property Lists (CFPropertyList) as native Ruby objects.
-MacAdmin classes operate by directly manipulating the Property Lists used to abstract OSX system resources -- bypassing the common utilities and APIs normally reserved for this kind of work.
+It's comprised of classes with the ability to parse Apple Property Lists (CFPropertyList) and manipulate them as native Ruby objects.
+The classes work directly with the Property Lists used to abstract OSX system resources -- users, groups, computers, computergroups, etc. -- bypassing the common utilities and APIs normally reserved for this kind of work.

-This approach has trade-offs, but it does result in a very powerful and simple model for managing these resources (see Notes).
+This approach has trade-offs, but it does result in a very powerful and simple model for managing these resources (See Notes).

 #### Notes: